lukabuljan/STM32/Cooker/I2C LCD/README.md

 ```

-The LCD1602 datasheet provides a detailed explanation of displaying characters on the screen.
+The LCD1602 datasheet provides a detailed explanation of setting configuration on the screen.
 Before sending any data, the screen must be initialized following these steps:

 * send 0x30 three times: wait x miliseconds between 1st and 2nd time, and more than 100 microseconds between 2nd and 3rd time
 * set the device to 4-bit mode, enable both rows for displaying characters and adjust the font to 5x8 by sending 0x28